daplayer/daplayer.github.io/download.md

 ## Build from Source

-If you want to build DaPlayer from source because you didn't find any binary compatible with your platform, checkout the [Contributing](documentation/contributing.html) guide.
+If you want to build DaPlayer from source because, checkout the [Contributing](/documentation/contributing.html) guide for further information.